QCD+QED simulations

 - Alessandro Cotellucci (Humboldt-Universität zu Berlin)

-- Dr. Patrick Fritzsch (Trinity College Dublin)
+- Prof. Dr. Patrick Fritzsch (Trinity College Dublin)

 - Roman Gruber (ETH Zürich)